-15. INVENTORIES
+14. INVENTORIES

-The inventories are carried at lower of cost and net realisable value and represent principally tickets which are to be utilised in the ordinary course of operations.
+The inventories are carried at lower of cost and net realisable value and represent principally tickets and food and beverage which are to be utilised in the ordinary course of operations.

-16. TRADE RECEIVABLES
+15. TRADE RECEIVABLES

 The directors of the Company consider that the fair values of trade receivables are not materially different from their carrying amounts because these balances have short maturity periods on their inception.